seek4science/seek/tech/docker.md

     docker volume ls

-For backing up, Docker volumes are stored at _/var/lib/docker/volumes_ (sudo required).
-By using volumes the container can be thrown away and recreated (say for a newer image) without losing your data.
+For backing up purposes, Docker volumes are stored at _/var/lib/docker/volumes_ (sudo required).
+By using volumes the container can be thrown away and recreated (say, for a newer image) without losing your data.

 For more detailed information about Volumes please read [Manage data in containers](https://docs.docker.com/engine/tutorials/dockervolumes/)

 ### Upgrades

 Upgrades between SEEK container versions is only possible (and only makes sense) when [using Volumes](#using-volumes).
 Also, upgrades are generally only necessary when switching between minor versions of SEEK.

 Switching to a newer build of the same version is as simple as: